 Session 3: Music in the Twentieth Century (October 9)

 Take Your Plant Palette to the Next Level!

 Theme: Special Types of Plants

-Description: In these sessions, we will explore three categories of flowering plants and a rich array of species that can enrich your gardening palette.
+In these sessions, we will explore some categories of flowering plants and a rich array of species that can enrich your gardening palette.
 After delving into the incredible nature of underwater flowers, we will examine the textural diversity of grass-like plants.
-Finally, we will investigate the importance of woody vegetation as the backbone of many ornamental gardens.
 These sessions provide an excellent opportunity to broaden your horticultural horizons beyond the common herbaceous perennials found in so many backyard gardens.

 Session 1: Aquatic Wonders (August 14)

 Session 2: Graceful Grasses (August 28)